 A Missed Opportunity?

-Recently, one of my mentors in training passed me up on an opportunity to become one of three new assistant program directors despite my clear interest in the job.
+Recently, one of my mentors in training passed me up on an opportunity for a leadership position within the residency program.

-After telling me that I didn’t get picked, he asked me to help make the research experience at our residency better, because I am one of the only young faculty conducting successful research.
+After telling me that I didn’t get picked, he asked me to help make the research experience at our residency better, because I am one of the few young faculty conducting successful research.

-For five years (since my second year of residency started), I’ve said that I wanted to be a program director someday.
+For five years (since my second year of residency), I’ve said that I wanted to be a program director someday.
 I love working with residents.
 I enjoy giving them a voice and advocating for them when others can’t or won’t.

-The PD told me, “just be patient, your turn is coming.”
-The thing is… I’ll probably be financially independent by the time “my turn” comes.
+The person told me, “just be patient, your turn is coming.”

 Driving me to Financial Independence

 Like Barry Sanders, I want to leave the game when I am at the top of it.
 At my prime.
-And just walk away because I can.
+It is a big driver for me that I am able to decide when I am done with this career, and that the decision not be dictated by others.

 I don’t want to leave when I am old and frail, and don’t have a choice.